-No student requiring more than one subject to complete the theoretical portion of his/her Diploma may register for work integrated learning and provided he/she attends or has previously attended the lectures for that subject.
+Students are required to complete all the theoretical portion of his/her Diploma before registering for work integrated learning.
 On registration a student will be issued with a work integrated learning manual outlining the tasks and assignments that must be completed in the two semesters of training.